RD Calculator

 Penalties, reduced rates, and how to avoid early withdrawal

 Breaking an RD before maturity comes with consequences.
-Banks typically apply penalties and may reduce the applicable interest rate.
+Banks typically apply penalties and recalculate interest at a lower rate.

-Tip: Consider the RD tenure carefully before starting.
-If you might need the money early, keep an emergency fund separate or choose a shorter tenure.
+Choose your tenure carefully before starting.
+If you might need the money early, keep an emergency fund separate or choose a shorter tenure with auto-renewal.

 Frequently Asked Questions